onap/doc/docs/guides/onap-documentation/tsc-blockdiag-mermaid-migration-report.rst

 4. Remove any ``Pillow<10`` workaround from ``tox.ini``

-These are mechanical changes that carry no risk of content regression and can be batched into a single bulk-update Gerrit topic.
+These are mechanical changes that carry no risk of content regression and can be batched into a single bulk-update topic.

 Update central doc repository constraints
 ------------------------------------------